oreqizer/oreqizer/content/the-math-of-fitness/index.md

-_Focused development_ means favoring one spectrum of time domain when developing work capacity by focusing primarily on certain developmental domains, training others only to a point that _does not interfere with their primary focus_.
+_Focused development_ means favoring one spectrum of time domain when developing work capacity by focusing primarily on certain developmental domains, training others only to a point that _does not interfere with their sport's primary focus_.

 For example, powerlifters focus on getting as _strong_ as possible, weightlifters maximize their _power_.
 Both of these sports favor the very